Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 * replace: If we set this to true, our element will be replaced with our new template
 * template: Here we put the template we want to append (or replace as we have seen) into the element.

-We are restricting our directive to element (is restricted to attribute by default) and we specifying a template to replace our element.
+We are restricting our directive to element (is restricted to attribute by default) and we are specifying a template to replace our element.

 There are a lot more options that we can use in our directives, but these will do the work we need.